AngelicaArabe/OTA-IOT/README.md

 - Enter SSID and password manually;
 - Save and reboot the ESP32-S3 with new credentials.

-> This feature is ideal for **Access Point (Hotspot) mode**, automatically enabled if no Wi-Fi connection is detected on startup.
+> This feature is ideal for **Access Point (Hotspot) mode**, automatically enabled if no Wi-Fi credentials and connection is detected on startup.

 ---